rocktimsaikia/binhub/README.md

 ## Setup

-Create a new `.env.local` file and add the required credentials included in the `.env.local.example`. \
+Create a new `.env.local` file and add the required credentials included in the `.env.template`. \
 Create an OAuth Github app manually here and grab the `GITHUB_ID` and `GITHUB_SECRET` to add to the env file.

 Install the dependencies